Why a 62-Year-Old Engineer With $1.4 Million Is Tapping His 401(k) Before Social Security Despite the ‘Wait Until 70’ Advice

 © Canva | Jacob Lund and DNY59 from Getty Images Signature

-Financial planning data shows that an early retiree with this exact asset mix sits in an incredibly strong position to optimize their lifetime wealth.
+Financial planning data shows that an early retiree with this exact asset mix sits in a strong position to optimize lifetime wealth.
 A retired engineer just turned 62 with $1.4 million in a traditional 401(k), $250,000 in a taxable brokerage account, and $80,000 in cash.
 His Social Security benefit at full retirement age of 67 would be $3,180 per month.
-If he waits until 70, it grows to $3,943 per month, a 24% increase from the delayed retirement credits.
+If he waits until 70, that benefit grows to $3,943 per month, a 24% increase from delayed retirement credits.
 He plans to spend $85,000 per year.

-The default advice he keeps hearing from mainstream financial media is to wait until 70 to claim Social Security.
-The deeper question is how to bridge the eight-year gap, and that is where the math gets interesting.
+The default advice from mainstream financial media is to wait until 70 to claim Social Security.
+The deeper question is how to fund the eight-year gap before benefits begin, and that is where the math becomes genuinely compelling.

 Why the ‘Wait Until 70’ Advice Misses Half the Picture

-The case for delaying Social Security only holds if the bridge years are funded efficiently.
-Pulling from cash and brokerage first while leaving the 401(k) untouched feels conservative, but it leaves the most expensive tax problem for later.
-The 401(k) keeps compounding, then collides with required minimum distributions at 73, often in a higher bracket than the retiree ever paid while working.
+The case for delaying Social Security only holds when the bridge years are funded efficiently.
+Pulling from cash and brokerage accounts first while leaving the 401(k) untouched may feel conservative, but it sets up the most expensive tax problem later.
+A 401(k) left alone keeps compounding, then collides with required minimum distributions at age 73, often forcing withdrawals in a higher bracket than the retiree ever paid while working.

-The alternative is to draw the 401(k) aggressively between 62 and 70.
-Three things happen at once, as pre-tax dollars get pulled at depressed rates, while there is no salary and no Social Security in the picture.
-The future RMD base shrinks because the balance is smaller, and the Social Security benefit grows at about 8% per year for each year of delay past full retirement age, a return no fixed-income alternative comes close to matching, with the 10-year Treasury near 4.489%.
+The better path is to draw the 401(k) aggressively between ages 62 and 70.
+Three things happen simultaneously.
+Pre-tax dollars get pulled at depressed tax rates because there is no salary and no Social Security income yet.
+The future RMD base shrinks as the balance declines.
+And the Social Security benefit grows at 8% per year for each year of delay past full retirement age, a guaranteed return that no fixed-income alternative comes close to matching at a time when the 10-year Treasury yields approximately 4.45%.

 The Bracket Math at Age 62

 Run that approach for eight years, and the engineer pulls roughly $680,000 from the 401(k) at a blended effective rate near 12%, with a total federal bill in the range of $80,000.
-The remaining 401(k) balance is materially smaller heading into RMD age.
+The remaining 401(k) balance heading into RMD age is materially smaller, which is precisely the goal.

-Compare that to the conventional path, when you claim at 67.
-Take small 401(k) withdrawals through the 60s.
-At 73, RMDs begin on a balance allowed to compound untouched.
-Combined RMD plus Social Security pushes provisional income past the threshold where 85% of benefits become taxable, and likely past the first IRMAA tier, where Medicare premiums get surcharged.
-The lifetime federal tax difference favors the early-drawdown path by roughly $110,000 to $150,000.
+Compare that to the conventional path of claiming at 67.
+Take modest 401(k) withdrawals through the early 60s, then let the balance compound untouched until RMDs begin at 73.
+At that point, combined RMD income plus Social Security pushes provisional income past the threshold where 85% of benefits become taxable, and likely past the first IRMAA tier as well.
+The lifetime federal tax difference favors the early-drawdown strategy by roughly $110,000 to $150,000.

-The Social Security check itself is also permanently larger.
-That is $46,716 per year at 70 versus $38,160 if claimed at 67.
-Past the breakeven age around 80 to 82, every additional year of life adds roughly $8,500 in extra benefits.
+The Social Security check itself is also permanently larger under the delay-to-70 approach.
+That amounts to $46,716 per year at 70 versus $38,160 if claimed at 67.
+Past the breakeven age of around 80 to 82, every additional year of life generates roughly $8,500 in extra annual benefits.

 The IRMAA Trap That Catches Most Retirees

-Medicare premiums at 65 are priced off income reported two years earlier.
-The withdrawal in the year he turns 63 sets the surcharge for his first year on Medicare.
-Stacking a large Roth conversion into that specific tax year can trigger surcharges of several hundred dollars per month per person.
-The workaround is to push the largest conversions into ages 62, 64, and after 65, while keeping age-63 income just under the first IRMAA threshold.
+Medicare premiums at 65 are priced off income reported two years earlier, which means the withdrawal in the year he turns 63 sets the surcharge for his first year on Medicare.
+In 2026, the first IRMAA tier kicks in for single filers with income above $109,000, adding hundreds of dollars per month on top of the standard $202.90 Part B premium.
+Stacking a large Roth conversion into that specific tax year can trigger those surcharges.
+The workaround is to push the largest conversions into ages 62, 64, and after 65, while keeping age-63 income just under the IRMAA threshold.

 What This Looks Like in Practice